shaneholloman/platypus/Documentation/Documentation.md

 <img src="images/script_type.png" style="float: right; margin-left:20px; margin-bottom:20px;" width="135">

 Use **Script Type** to specify an interpreter for your script.
-Either select one of the predefined scripting languages from the the pop-up menu or type in the path to an interpreter binary.
+Either select one of the predefined scripting languages from the pop-up menu or type in the path to an interpreter binary.

 Most of the time, you do not need to specify this manually.
 Whenever you open a script file, Platypus automatically tries to determine its type based on the file suffix and shebang line (`#!`).
 If you have specified this meta-data in the script file itself, Platypus is usually smart enough to figure it out.